JasonDube/HEIDIC_V3/DOCS/CONTINUUM-HOT RELOAD DOCS/llm_hotload_benefits.md

 8. ✅ You can test it immediately

 # You report: "Mana works!
 But I want it to regenerate every second"
-aider: "Adding regeneration logic to the update system"
+"Adding regeneration logic to the update system"

-# Aider:
+# The LLM agent:
 1. Modifies update system
 2. Saves file
 3. ✅ Hot-loads system (DLL swap)